schlegel/springjwt/readme.md

 You can run a Spring Boot application with embedded tomcat or provided tomcat.

-1. Run Application.class with Maven profile inMemory
+1. Run Application.class with Maven profile inMemory - Includes an embedded Tomcat
-2. Deploy the war file with Maven profile inMemory-provided-tomcat
+2. Deploy the war file with Maven profile inMemory-provided-tomcat (mvn package -P inMemory-provided-tomcat) - Excludes an embedded Tomcat

 There exists also a prepared mysql profile which allows the connection to a provided mysql database instead of the in memory database.

 ## REST Endpoints: